drkstr101/datocms-microlab/README.md

 This virtual event starter kit was used to run [Next.js Conf 2020](https://nextjs.org/2020/conf), which had almost 40,000 live attendees.
 It includes the following features:

 - Multiple zones with an embedded YouTube stream
-- Sponsor expo, including individual virtual booths
+- Stakeholder expo, including individual virtual booths
-- Career Fair, allowing attendees to network and find job opportunties
+- Career Fair, allowing attendees to network and find post opportunties
 - Ticket registration and generation
-- Speaker pages and bios
+- Project pages and bios
 - Schedule

 This platform is built upon three principles: